chizuru-nina-yamauchi/Music_Box_Create_Your_Music_GroupWork/README2.md

 ## Overview

-MusicBox is a Spring Boot-based application designed to manage users and roles with a PostgreSQL database.
+MusicBox is a Spring Boot-based application designed to manage users, roles, and premium subscriptions using a PostgreSQL database.
 The application utilizes Spring Security for authentication and authorization.
 Below is a summary of the project's key components.

 ## Project Structure